On hidden cofounders

 Here are some of the things resigned hidden cofounders end up doing with us — beyond just financial support:

-• Become a known face, name and voice to your employees
+Become a known face, name and voice to your employees during offsites

-• Share your social media posts (even the really un-groundbreaking ones)
+Share your social media posts (esp. the completely inane ones)

 My hidden cofounder also:

-• When we were rushing for deadlines he bought food back, tolerated employee sleepovers in our Wall St hotel room (yes - he did), and was just amazing and patient and everything I could have needed.
+When we were rushing for deadlines he bought food back, tolerated employee sleepovers in our Wall St hotel room (yes - he did), and I could absolutely not have pulled this off without him

-• (I really have no defense here but I’ll just say things felt like they were extremely due)
+(I have no defense here but we were in diligence and things felt like they were extremely due)

 (Picture, with the added context that this was my DIY canopy for a mobile office on our honeymoon= ten thousand words of praise for hidden cofounder)

-I round the bend on 1 year at Crucible soon —12 whole months of building something from nothing.
+I round the bend on 1 year at Crucible soon - 12 whole months of building something from nothing.
+It’s not lost on me whenever I tell people this is family forming against the odds that this is also business building against the odds.

 I hope this time isn’t wasted.
 I hope we will make something that makes a difference.
-I owe many people many favors and am enormously grateful for a wide, generous variety of advisors, friends, contractors.
+I owe so many people so many favors now.
+I am so enormously grateful for a wide, generous variety of advisors, friends, contractors and I’ll write to them at some point…

-But I am mostly grateful to my hidden cofounder — for both his support and his sacrifice.
-Without him, none of these opportunities could have been born.
+… but today I am mostly grateful to my hidden cofounder — for both his support and his sacrifice.

 (Thank you for always having my back - and being my extra shoulder.)